nobodyscripts/LeafBlowerScript/Readme.md

 F3: Fixed travel to card packs button new location
 F3: Updated the open button locations
+F3: Fix perma loop if buying is disabled

 F6: Borbventures now checks each slot based on the arrow, allowing for detailed
     mode on or off.